ironclad logo

 What is document management?

 Document management is the systematic organization used to store, control, and track electronic documents.
-Efficient document management will decrease turnaround times and mitigate risk by managing all contracts and documents in one secure, cloud-based platform.
+Efficient document management decreases turnaround times and mitigates risk by centralizing all contracts in one secure, cloud-based platform.

 • Location of stored documents